Constitution & By-Laws

 - Section 1.
 Any proposed amendment to this constitution must be submitted in writing to the Board of Directors for presentation and reading at the next regularly scheduled membership meeting.

 - Section 3.
-Such amendment shall be read and voted on at the next regularly scheduled meeting and shall be approved by an affirmative vote of 2/3 of the senior members in good standing present at the meeting, providing a quorum is present.
+Such amendment shall be read and voted on at the next regularly scheduled meeting and shall be approved by an affirmative vote of the majority of the senior members in good standing present at the meeting, providing a quorum is present.

 Article VII – By-Laws